-When students apply for financial aid to fund their college educations, parents and children alike are often introduced to terms they’d never heard of before.
-To provide clarity, here are definitions of 13 important financial aid terms for parents, as well as information about how students can prioritize financing a college education in ways that go beyond federal student loans.
+When applying for financial aid to fund their college educations, students and their parents are often introduced to words they’d never heard of before.
+To help you learn the lingo, here are definitions of 14 important financial aid terms, plus information about different ways to pay for college.

 Financial Aid Terminology for Parents